top of page

 Implementing Invite Welcome Connect

-4. Creative Idea Generation: After each presentation segment (of Invite, of Welcome, of Connect) small groups arranged at tables are asked to begin generating ideas around the implementation of each.
-Online links embedded in the Invite, Welcome, and Connect Ideas/Resources pages can be accessed for clarification and further information.
+3. Creative Idea Generation: After each presentation segment (of Invite, of Welcome, of Connect) small groups arranged at tables are asked to begin generating ideas around the implementation of each.

 The rules for engaging this generative process are: